 In November of 2016, The Lulu Tree expanded into Sierra Leone, having been approached by a pastor and his wife who desired to plant Lulu and its programs in the villages surrounding the Mambo Region.
 The Lulu Tree became incorporated as a national NGO in Sierra Leone in November of 2016, and began working with this pastor and his wife to care for widows and orphans, in addition to assisting pregnant mothers through a birthing center.

 Pastor Sonnel Kamara is the national director of The Lulu Tree in Sierra Leone; he resigned from his role of overseeing 40 churches in January of 2017, in order to volunteer full-time with The Lulu Tree.
 By his own choice, he does not receive a salary, although Lulu does cover his monthly expenses.
 He and his wife, Mommy Christiana—a children’s minister—had been building a family home to retire in when they felt called to donate it to ministry instead.
-After visiting Sierra Leone in the fall of 2016, Emily Wierenga and her team of volunteers committed to helping Pastor Sonnel turn this home into Bethel Home, with the top floors being used to care for desperate widows and orphans from the slums of Freetown, and the bottom floor, to be turned into a birthing center providing free, compassionate support for vulnerable pregnant mothers in the area.
+After visiting Sierra Leone in the fall of 2016, Emily Wierenga and her team of volunteers committed to helping Pastor Sonnel turn this home into Bethel Home, with the top floors being used to care for teen mothers, widows and orphans from surrounding slums and villages, and the bottom floor, to be turned into a birthing center providing free, compassionate support for vulnerable pregnant mothers.

 By May of 2017 the upper floors of Bethel Home were completed, and Pastor Sonnel and his wife moved in.
 Sonnel’s brother Daniel Kamara, who’s volunteered alongside the pastor for years, was hired as a Children’s Director.
-He will be in charge of connecting with pastors in the slums of Freetown to find out which widows and orphans under the age of 5 are in most need of assistance.
-Then, through a series of interviews, they will be invited to live at Bethel Home, with the widows helping Sonnel and Christiana care for the children.
+He will be in charge of connecting with pastors in the slums of Freetown to find out which teen mothers, widows and orphans under the age of 5 are in most need of assistance.
+Then, through a series of interviews, they will be invited to live at Bethel Home, with the widows helping the teen mothers and Sonnel and Christiana care for the children.

 It is hoped that the birthing center will be complete by September of 2017, at which time a local midwife and nurse will be hired to care for any pregnant mothers needing the center’s services.